0x4rkh4m/delirium-proxmox/libs/proxmox-node-lib/README.md

 # Delirium Proxmox Library

-This is a Node.js library for interacting with the Proxmox API.
+Node.js library for interacting with the Proxmox API.
 It provides a simple and lightweight wrapper around the Proxmox API, making it easier to manage your Proxmox virtual environments from a Node.js application.

 ## Features